Program Details

 CHA Summer Youth Program Graduate Student Mentor/Student Assistant Program Administrator Application

-The Documentary, Screenwriting, and Photography Programs are six week intensives designed for Chicago Housing Authority (CHA) teens participating in One Summer Chicago.
-This year’s intensive will be held primarily remotely from July 6th to August 13th, 2020.
+The Filmmaking, Screenwriting, and Photography Programs are six week intensives designed for Chicago Housing Authority (CHA) youth participating in One Summer Chicago jobs.
+This year’s intensive will be held in-person from June 17th to July 25th, 2024.

-CDM is looking to hire a graduate Student Assistant Program Administrator as well as several Graduate Student Mentors with skills in one of the following areas: documentary filmmaking, screenwriting, and photography.
+CDM is looking to hire a graduate Student Assistant Program Administrator and several Graduate Student Mentors with skills in one of the following areas: filmmaking, screenwriting, and photography.

-Priority will be given to students currently enrolled in one of the following graduate CDM programs: MFA Documentary, MFA or MS Film and Television, MFA Screenwriting, or MA Digital Communication and Media Arts.
+Priority will be given to students currently enrolled in one of the following graduate CDM programs: MFA or MS Film and Television, MFA Documentary, MFA Screenwriting, and MA Digital Communication and Media Arts.
+However, undergraduate students with great enthusiasm for the program and position are welcome to apply.

 Specific skills required for each of the positions can be found below.